 Overview of Washington State

-Washington is bounded by the Pacific Ocean to the west; Oregon to the south (the Columbia River forming most of this border); Idaho to the east and British Columbia, Canada to the north.
-It is famous for scenery of breathtaking beauty and sharp contrasts.
+Washington has the Pacific Ocean to the west; Oregon to the south (the Columbia River forming most of this border); Idaho to the east and British Columbia, Canada to the north.
+It is famous for its scenery and breathtaking beauty and sharp contrasts.
 High mountains rise above sparkling coastal waters and above both barren semi-desert and lush evergreen forests.
 Its coastal location and Puget Sound harbors give it a leading role in trade with Alaska, Canada, and the Pacific Rim.
 Puget Sound's many islands are served by the largest ferry fleet in the United States.
 Notable rivers in relation to the Tri-Cities are the Yakima River, Snake River, and the Columbia River.

 Washington is a land of contrasts.
 The deep forests of the Olympic Peninsula are among the rainiest places in the world and the only rain forests (such as the Hoh Rain Forest) in the continental United States, but the flat semi-desert that lies east of the Cascade Range stretches for long distances without a single tree.
 Snow-covered peaks tower above the foothills and lowlands around them.
 Mount Rainier, the highest mountain in the state, appears to "float" on the horizon southeast of Seattle and Tacoma on clear days.
 The eastern side of the state can be divided into two regions: the Okanogan Highlands and the Columbia River Basin.

 The 2004 total gross state product for Washington was $262 billion, placing it 14th in the nation.
-The per capital income was $33,332.
-Significant business within the state include the design and manufacture of jet aircraft (Boeing), computer software development (Microsoft, Amazon.com, Nintendo of America), electronics, biotechnology, aluminum production, lumber and wood products, mining, and tourism.
+The per capita income was $33,332.
+Significant business within the state includes the design and manufacture of jet aircraft (Boeing), computer software development (Microsoft, Amazon.com, Nintendo of America), electronics, biotechnology, aluminum production, lumber and wood products, mining, and tourism.
 The state has significant amounts of hydroelectric power generation.
-Significant amounts of trade with Asia pass through the ports of the Puget Sound.
+Significant amounts of trade with Asia pass through the ports of Puget Sound.

-Bill Gates (worth $53 billion) is the best known billionaire from the state, and wealthiest man in the world.
-Other Washington state billionaires Paul Allen (Microsoft), Steve Ballmer (Microsoft), Jeffrey Bezos (Amazon), Craig McCaw (McCaw Cellular), James Jannard (Oakley), John Edson (leisure craft), Howard Schultz (Starbucks), and Charles Simonyi (Microsoft).
+Bill Gates (worth $53 billion) is the best-known billionaire in the state and the wealthiest man in the world.
+Other Washington state billionaires Paul Allen (Microsoft), Steve Ballmer (Microsoft), Jeffrey Bezos (Amazon), Craig McCaw (McCaw Cellular), James Jannard (Oakley), John Edson (leisure craft), Howard Schultz (Starbucks), Charles Simonyi (Microsoft).